rbohan/MongoLDAP/README.md

 db.runCommand({connectionStatus:1})
 ```

-(replace passwords, 'pwd' fields, with the ones you defined earlier)
+(replace passwords, `pwd` fields, with the ones you defined earlier)

 The `db.auth()` command in both cases should succeed (returning `1`).
 Only the first `connectionStatus` will contain the `root@admin` role: